rayhog/aviator-jekyll-template/_api/books_add.md

 title: /TQL
 position: 1.1
 type: get
+description: >-
-description: Create Query for example query
+  Create Query for example query.
+In this example, we will pull data from Technopedia that contains 'excel'.
 parameters:
   - name: title
     content: The title for the book